javierriveracastro/betteroll-swade/GLOBAL_ACTIONS.md

 * actor_name: selector_value must be a string.
 The action will be avaliable to actor that include that string in their name.
 * item_name: selector value must be again a string that this time is compared with the item name.
 * actor_has_effect: Another string selector, will select actors that have an enabled effect whose label contains the string.
+* actor_has_edge: The same, this time it will look for an edge that contains that string.

 ### complex_selectors:
 * and_selector: Takes a list of the above selectors and executes the action if all are true i.e: 'and_selector'.
 As an example the following json will select and item that uses fighting skill and is owned by an actor whose name includes Jhon.